puzzle/ansible-training/content/labs/04.2/_index.en.md

 ### Task 4 (Advanced)

-Create a playbook serverinfo.yml that does the following:
+Create a playbook `serverinfo.yml` that does the following:

-- Place a file /root/serverinfo.txt on all nodes with a line like follows for each and every server in the inventory:
+- Place on all nodes a file `/root/serverinfo.txt` with a line like follows for each and every server in the inventory:
 ```
 <hostname>: OS: <operating system> IP: <IP address> Virtualization Role: <hardware type>
 ```

 - Replace `hostname`, `operating system`, `IP address` and `hardware type` with a reasonable fact.
-- Run your playbook and check on all servers (by using an ansible ad hoc command) if the content of the file `/root/serverinfo.txt` is as expected.
+- Run your playbook and check on all servers by using an ansible ad hoc command if the content of the file `/root/serverinfo.txt` is as expected.

 ## Solutions